dzwassim95/AssaultCube-External-ESP-OVERLAY/README.md

-- So this is a simpl esp overlay hack for version `1.3.0.2` .
+- So this is a simple esp overlay hack for version `1.3.0.2` .
 - I made sure the overlay window keeps synced with the game window, that means you can move or resize the game window to whatever you want , and it will not affect the esp ! .
 - You need to include `ImGui` and `d3d11.lib` to the project .
 - just run the `esp.exe` that's it ! .